holosinc/intro-to-dev/IntroductionToUnity.md

 2. What module do I need?

    - Always install `Documentation` since it will be very handy during development
-   - If you are building Augmented Reality (AR) or Google Cardboard apps for Andriod device, install `Andriod Build Support`.
+   - If you are building Augmented Reality (AR), Oculus Quest, or Google Cardboard apps for Andriod device, install `Andriod Build Support`.
    - If you are building AR or Google Cardboard apps, install `iOS Build Support`
    - If you are build desktop VR apps, you don't need to install anything.